Bacon Wrapped Smokies

 STORING tips

-FREEZE pre-baked or baked.
-Put Bacon Wrapped Little Smokies on a cookie sheet and freeze them for a couple of hours, then transfer them to a freezer bag (this prevents them from sticking together in the bag).
+Freeze pre-baked or baked.
+Put this little smokies recipe on a baking sheet and freeze them for a couple of hours, then transfer them to a freezer bag (this prevents them from sticking together in the bag).
+They can be stored in the freezer for 1-2 months.

 Bacon Wrapped Smokies Recipes